babylonhealth/web-interview/README.md

 yarn start
 ```

 We have added [SASS](http://sass-lang.com/) to the client which allows you to re-use variables in stylesheets.
 We have also provided some useful constants in [constants.scss](./src/constants.scss).

+### Design

-The final design of the client should look and feel like the design files we have provided.
+The final design of the client should look and feel like the design files we have provided in `/design`.

+### Pages

+* homepage: `design/homepage.png`
+	* menu: `design/menu.png`
+* book an appointment: `design/new-appointment.png`
+* book an appointment for family member: `design/new-appointment-change-family-member.png`
+* list appointments: `design/appointments.png`
+* edit family members: `design/edit-family-members.png`

 ## API